wbrush/mmhmm/README.md

 This would spell out the deployment steps once developed and tested.

 ## Running locally
-To run this locally, you would need to have the go compiler installed.
+To run this locally, you would need to have the go compiler and postgresql installed.
 I can add the windows executable to the repo if needed.
 To run locally:
 1. run the command "go get github.com/wbrush/mmhmm" from the command line
 2. if on unix, run " go build -ldflags "-X main.commit=`git rev-parse --short HEAD` -X main.builtAt=`date +%FT%T%z`" "
 3. if on windows, run "go build"